mikhail-a-ivanov/npgen/README.md

 - Samuel Stenberg - main developer of `mizzle` package
 - Mikhail Ivanov - development support
 - Alexander Lyubartsev - group leader and development support

+# Support
+Contact Mikhail Ivanov (mikhail.ivanov@mmk.su.se) in case of a problem with the code or installation process.